Israel's Netanyahu to ask parliament for immunity - France 24

 A sitting prime minister is only required to step down once convicted and after all avenues of appeal have been exhausted.

-The supreme court has postponed a decision on whether a premier can be tasked with forming a new government while under indictment.
+But legal experts have asked the Supreme Court to rule on whether a premier can be tasked by the president with forming a new government while under indictment.

+A panel of three judges began looking into the matter on Tuesday, and said they would make a ruling at a later time, without giving a date.

+But "I don't for a moment think that Israel's Supreme Court will fall into this trap.
+In a democracy, only the people decide who will lead them, and nobody else," Netanyahu said on Twitter on Tuesday.

-Allegations against Netanyahu include receiving gifts worth thousands of dollars and offering to change regulations in exchange for positive media coverage.
+Allegations against the premier include receiving gifts worth thousands of dollars and offering to change regulations in exchange for positive media coverage.

-Despite his legal woes, Netanyahu remains popular within his right-wing Likud party and last week secured a landslide victory in a leadership challenge.
+Despite his legal woes, Netanyahu remains popular within Likud and last week secured a landslide victory in a leadership challenge.

+He saw off a bid to wrest control of the party by one-time interior minister Gideon Saar, winning with 72.5 percent of Likud members' ballots, compared with 27.5 percent for the challenger.

+The result strengthened his position in a party he has dominated for 20 years, with Netanyahu calling it a "huge win".

+He said his challenge was "not because of the Likud's ideas", but because a failure to change leadership would bring the risk of a left-wing government.

+Likud and the Blue and White party were deadlocked in April and September, necessitating a third national poll within a year.

-The premier vowed to win the upcoming general election, although early polls indicate the vote could again result in a stalemate.
+The premier has vowed to win the March general election, although early opinion polls indicate the vote could result in yet another stalemate.

-The March 2 election was called after neither Netanyahu nor his centrist rival Benny Gantz managed to form a majority coalition following September polls.

 © 2020 AFP